FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 __Threat__: \
 Potential operational halt if the single point fails through human error, configurations, or attack.
 (MITRE. n.d.)
 This SPOF Makes the component a high value asset for attackers.
-SPOF has a negative _tactical_ effect as it halts operations that use the FSI server.
+Impact on SPOF has a negative _tactical_ effect, it halts operations that use the FSI server.
-The threat has strong negative _strategic_ effects if the FSI server, if contains sensitive information.
-This would to a likely loss of compliance, reputation, and operations.
+The threat has strong negative _strategic_ effects if the FSI server contains sensitive information.
+Such as loss of compliance, reputation, data loss.

 __Risk Strategy__: Mitigate by adding redundant FSI server.